From Abu Dhabi to Zimbabwe, the Irish pub is an global phenomenon.

 Dick Mack's boasts its own version of the Hollyway Walk of Fame, with famous visitors recorded in stars on the pavement outside.

 The rest of its colourful exterior certainly is distinctive!

 Named after the current owner's father, this family pub shares a premises with a small leather shop.

-Alongside your pint of beer, you can choose from an array of handcrafted leather boots, belts, and key fobs.
+While nursing your pint of beer, you can shop an array of handcrafted leather boots, belts and key fobs.

 2. Foxy John's

 You'll be surprised after walking through the front door of Foxy John's.